Scaling laws in the stellar mass distribution and the transition to homogeneity: Fractal projections

-(in particular, $D_2 = \tau_2$).
-In an angular projection partitioned in cells of solid angle $\O$, the length $l$ is to be replaced by $\O^{1/2}$.
+To apply coarse multifractal analysis to an angular projection, we partition the projected region in cells of solid angle $\O$ and replace in (\ref{tau_q}) the length $l$ by $\O^{1/2}$.
+Now, the formula that is analogous to Eq.~(\ref{M-mu_q}) and gives the moment $\mu_q(\Omega)$ is

-The correlation dimension $D_2$ \Red{can also be measured} in angular catalogs of galaxies by calculating the angular two-point correlation function.
-The angular two-point correlation function of galaxies is defined in analogy with its three-dimensional counterpart \Red{and can be calculated from it} \citep{Tot-Ki,Groth,Peebles}.
-However, the usual definition \Red{of correlation functions of galaxies refers to their positions} and we are interested in correlations of the stellar mass distribution; so we have to \Red{employ mass density instead of number density}, for example, in Eq.~(\ref{xi-def}).
-The second moment of the coarse-grained angular mass density in cells, $\mu_2$, can be obtained as the average of the correlation function of the mass density and it is simply related to $\M_2$ as

-(assuming that $\Omega$ is normalized to the total solid angle).
-This formula is a particular case of the formula that gives the relationship between $\M_q$ and the coarse-grained mass density $q$-moment \citep[see, e.g.,][]{galax2}.
-For a spherical mass distribution this relationship can be written as

 (it is assumed that $q>0$).
-Therefore, the expected scaling exponent for $\mu_q(\Omega)$ is
+The expected scaling exponent of $\mu_q(\Omega)$ is, in analogy with Eq.~(\ref{mu-D_q}),

 In particular, $\mu_2(\Omega)$ is expected to scale with exponent $D_2/2-1$.
-Naturally, the exponent $(q-1)(D_q/2-1)$ is only valid provided that $D_q < 2$, because 2 is the maximal fractal dimension of a two-dimensional projection, in accord with the results of \citet{Hunt-K}.
+Naturally, the exponent $(q-1)(D_q/2-1)$ is only valid provided that $D_q < 2$, because 2 is the maximal fractal dimension of a two-dimensional projection.

-To proceed, let us recall and generalize some standard results about the two-point correlation of angular positions, in the light of the theory of fractal projections.
+Let us now recall and generalize some standard results about the angular two-point correlation function, in the light of the theory of fractal projections.

-\section{The angular correlation of galaxies}
+\subsection{The angular correlation of galaxies}

-The reduced two-point correlation function of the angular positions in a magnitude-limited sample, denoted $w(\th_{12})$, can be expressed as an integral of the two-point correlation function of ordinary positions $\xi(r_{12})$ over the radial coordinates $r_1$ and $r_2$.
-The integral can be simplified \Red{if $\xi(r)$ follows a power-law}, Eq.~(\ref{xi}). \Red{Then,} in the small-angle approximation, $\th \ll 1$ (in radians), the integral gives
+The reduced two-point correlation function of the angular positions in a flux-limited sample is denoted by $w(\th_{12})$, where $\th_{12}$ is the angular distance between two points.
+This function can be expressed as an integral of the two-point correlation function of ordinary positions $\xi(r_{12})$ over the radial coordinates $r_1$ and $r_2$.
+The integral can be simplified \Red{if $\xi(r)$ is a power law}, Eq.~(\ref{xi}). \Red{Then,} in the small-angle approximation, $\th \ll 1$ (in radians), the integral gives

 where $K$ is a nondimensional constant that depends on $\g$ and the radial selection function, and $d_*$ is the characteristic sample depth \citep{Peebles}. \Red{The integration variable is $x=(r_{2}-r_{1})/(r_1\th)$.} The integral over $x$ is left unevaluated \Red{to show that} the present approximation fails if the integral is divergent, namely, if $\g \leq 1$.
 In this case, the projected correlation function is dominated by pairs of points at large relative radial distances.